RathaKM/url-imagecount-service/README.md

 ```

 ### Using Curl command
 We can test the resources using below Curl command.
-The data files are available in the root folder [_requestX.json_]
+The data files are available in the root folder [_liveurl_requestX.json or demourl_requestX.json_]

 Please make sure that the Application is running before running this command.

 #### Create a Job (HTTP POST call)
-- Command: You can try with different data file (request2.json, request3.json)
+- Command: You can try with different data file (demourl_request2.json, demourl_request3.json)
   ```
-  curl -H "Content-Type:application/json" -X POST -d @request1.json http://localhost:8080/v1/imagecount
+  curl -H "Content-Type:application/json" -X POST -d @demourl_request1.json http://localhost:8080/v1/imagecount/demourl
   ```
 - response
   ```